aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

       ```

    > **_NOTE:_** As part of the migration task, we have created transformation rules to add few extra attributes from the original data. for e.g. RIDER_EMAIL as riderid (partition_key) and ID & PICKUP_DATETIME as tripinfo(sort key).
-This will ensure that our new design will able to uniquely identify the trip data by riderid and we no longer need a GUID to enforce uniquness.
+This will ensure that our new design will able to uniquely identify the trip data by riderid.
 Also, we have combined many vehicle attributes and store it as DriverDetails.
-In summary, this table stores all the rider and driver information in a de-noremlized manner.
+In summary, this table stores all the rider and driver information in a de-normalized manner.

    ![](./assets/dms-task1-3.png)

- 4. Do not modify anything in the Advanced settings.
+ 7. Do not modify anything in the Advanced settings.

- 5. Click **Create task**.
-The task will begin immediately. if not, please start the task(Click the Actions and Start/Restart task).
+ 8. Click **Create task**.
+The task will begin immediately. if not, please start the task (Click the Actions and Start/Restart task).

 ## Monitoring Replication Task for DynamoDB

-After task is created, please monitor the ask, by looking at the console as shown below.
+After task is created, please monitor the task, by looking at the console as shown below.
 You can also look at the CloudWatch logs for more information.

 ![](./assets/dms-task1-4.png)

 > **_NOTE:_** This task may for 10 to 15 minutes.
 Please proceed to the next step.

 ## Creating Replication Task for Aurora Migration
  Now, we will migrate four tables (Riders, Drivers, Payment and Billing) from Oracle to Aurora PostgreSQL.
-We have already created the DDL for those tables as part of the environment setup.
+We have already created the DDL for those tables in Aurora as part of the environment setup.

  1. Open the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/home?region=us-west-2), and choose **database migration tasks** in the navigation pane.

  2. Click **Create task**.

- 3. Database migration Task creation includes multiple sections.
+ 3. Database Migration Task creation includes multiple sections.
 Under Task Configuration, enter below.

     |Parameter| Description|
     |------|----------------|